isomorphic-software/smartclient-docs/classes/Canvas.md

 ## Attr: Canvas.parentCanvas

 ### Description
 This Canvas's immediate parent, if any.
-May be specified as a Canvas instance or the String ID of a Canvas.
 Can be initialized, but any subsequent manipulation should be via [addChild()](#method-canvasaddchild) and [removeChild()](#method-canvasremovechild) calls on the parent.
 The parent Canvas should be fetched using [getParentCanvas()](#method-canvasgetparentcanvas).

 See [containment](../kb_topics/containment.md#kb-topic-component-containment-and-hierarchy) for an overview of parent/child relationships.